Categories

 Home Warranty vs. Home Insurance

-You are preparing to make an offer on a new home, and your agent suggests you request a home warranty from the seller.
+Imagine you’re preparing to make an offer on a new home, and your agent suggests you request a home warranty from the seller.
 As a condition of your mortgage, your lender has already informed you that you must obtain homeowner’s insurance.

 Doesn’t it seem redundant to have both?